aditya23043/InfoScraper/README.md

   - On some systems, I just cant seem to bring focus on the buttons which needs focus due to unknown reasons
   - The script is very performant but not at all flexible to work on "all" systems
 - I might be switching over to the dreadful language of all time, JavaScript (with Puppeteer framework) because of its great abstraction over web utilities which aid immensely for web automation

+## 2025-03-16 23:00
+- While trying to figure out how to detect when generated audio is ready for download, I have noticed that https://suno.com is now asking for captcha when trying to generate the song
+- So, suno.com is also now out of the options along with udio.com
+- A major advancement made was shifting from C to JS (with puppeteer) since it makes the program very flexible and easy for web automation